Freddy Eastwood: International career

 His paternal grandmother was born in Wales, so Eastwood was eligible to play in the Welsh national team.
 He was selected for the squad for the international friendly against New Zealand in May 2007 and the crucial Euro 2008 qualifier against Czech Republic in June, however an existing back injury did not heal as quickly as hoped and Eastwood was forced to withdraw from the squad.

 He was selected for the squad to play Bulgaria and went on to score his debut international goal in the first half of their 1–0 victory on 22 August 2007.
 John Toshack, the Wales manager, said, "It was a really special goal [...]
 Now we have got a player up front who knows his business.
 We have been aware of his goalscoring exploits and have worked hard to make sure he became a Wales international."

 Despite being out of favour at Wolves during the 2007–08 season, Eastwood was selected for Wales and scored both goals in a 2–0 win over Luxembourg in March 2008.
 He has scored four goals in ten international appearances.
 His final appearance for Wales came in February 2011 in Wales' Nations Cup match with Republic of Ireland at the Aviva Stadium in Dublin.

 Personal life

 Eastwood was born to a Romanichal family in Epsom, Surrey and was often seen exercising his horse on the A127 road in Essex on the morning of a match day when playing for Southend United.

 He appealed to the British Government in August 2006 to keep his home on a travellers' site in Basildon after Basildon Council refused planning permission.
 Eastwood and his family were told in November 2006 that the decision of Basildon Council would not be upheld by the Government and he was free to stay there for at least the next five years.

 Eastwood was fined by magistrates in July 2009, after he had been caught fly-tipping rubbish which included an electricity bill and bank statements containing his name.

-Eastwood's son, also named Freddy, currently plays in Southend United's youth academy.
+Eastwood's son, also named Freddy, formerly played in Southend United's youth academy.